Scholarships in the Pacific Northwest can help Cascadia natives climb to their higher education goals without mountains of debt.

 Deadline: August 26th

-The Professional Convention Management Association delivers the $2,300 Amy Wilkerson Memorial Scholarship through its Pacific Northwest Chapter for students with 12+ months of active membership.
-Eligible students must enroll full-time in a hospitality-related program, carry a minimum 3.5 GPA, have relevant event planning experience, and write an article for the quarterly newsletter.
-Scholarship funding also includes airfare and lodging for the PCMA Education Conference.
+The Professional Convention Management Association offers the $2,300 Amy Wilkerson Memorial Scholarship.
+It’s done through its Pacific Northwest Chapter for students with 12+ months of active membership.
+Eligible students must:

 Contact